uguisousa/uguisousa/README.md

 ```
 </details>

-<sub>I am a student of Systems Analysis and Development.
-Currently, I am learning more about the C language, web frameworks, and other tools</sub>
+<samp>I am a student of Systems Analysis and Development.
+Currently, I am learning more about the C language, web frameworks, and other tools</samp>